microblink/blinkshelf-android/docs/index.md

-# Product Recognition
+# BlinkShelf

-The Product Recognition SDK lets you build a fantastic in-store experience in your Android app.
+The BlinkShelf SDK lets you build a fantastic in-store experience in your Android app.
 Effortlessly scan the products in the grocery store and get all the needed data about them!

 <p align="center">
     <img src="images/screenshot.png" />